Carrier filtering effect for enhanced thermopower in a body-centered tetragonal ruthenate

 The aim of this paper is to experimentally examine such carrier filtering effect in the proposed material Sr$_2$RuO$_4$.
 The layered perovskite oxide Sr$_2$RuO$_4$ with the bct lattice (space group $I4/mmm$) has been extensively studied as a model material to examine the unconventional superconductivity in two dimensions \cite{Maeno1994,Rice1995,Mackenzie2003,Kallin2012,Mackenzie2017,Kivelson2020}, while the pairing mechanism of the superconducting state is still a remaining issue \cite{Pustogow2019,Ishida2020,Chronister2021,Benhabib2021,Ghosh2021,Grinenko2021}.
-Since the electronic structure and the quasi-two-dimensional (q-2D) Fermi surfaces of this material have been well studied both theoretically \cite{Oguchi1995,Singh1995,Hase1996,Haverkort2008,Gingras2019} and experimentally \cite{Mackenzie1996,Yokoya1996,Damascelli2000,Shen2007,Tamai2019}, this material is indeed a minimal model for the examination of such filtering effect.
+Since the electronic structure and the quasi-two-dimensional (q-2D) Fermi surfaces of this material have been well studied both theoretically \cite{Oguchi1995,Singh1995,Hase1996,Haverkort2008,Gingras2019} and experimentally \cite{Mackenzie1996,Yokoya1996,Damascelli2000,Shen2007,Tamai2019}, this material is indeed a minimal model for the examination of such filtering effect, whereas the thermopower measurements on the single-crystalline samples of Sr$_2$RuO$_4$ have been limited in the low-temperature range \cite{Yoshino1996,Xu2008,Yamanaka2022}.

 In the present study, we measure the in-plane and out-of-plane thermopower of Sr$_2$RuO$_4$ single crystals at high temperatures.
-The thermopower measurements on the single-crystalline samples of Sr$_2$RuO$_4$ have been limited in the low-temperature range \cite{Yoshino1996,Xu2008,Yamanaka2022}.
-We find that, while the in-plane thermopower is well described within the Heikes formula, which has been widely used to explain the high-temperature thermopower of correlated oxides, the out-of-plane thermopower increases with increasing temperature and exceeds the the value expected from the Heikes formula, indicating the suggested carrier filtering effect in the bct system.
+The in-plane thermopower is well described within the Heikes formula that has been widely used to explain the high-temperature thermopower of correlated oxides.
+On the other hand, the out-of-plane thermopower increases with increasing temperature and exceeds the expected value of Heikes formula.
+These results indicate that the suggested carrier filtering effect is realized in the present bct system.
 Although the out-of-plane resistivity is relatively large in Sr$_2$RuO$_4$ \cite{Tyler1998}, this filtering is very universal for the bct lattice and acts at high temperatures, offering a unique class of efficient thermoelectric materials.